Serhiy1/Cloud-computing-coursework---piazza/README.md

    5. jsonwebtoken - For creating the JSON web tokens for oauth

 5. Project structure - The folder structure of the project follows industry standards, all code is located in the `src` folder.
 The Main entry points are in the root of this folder.
-   - `./api/routes` subfolder contains specific handlers for the different API endpoints
+    - `./app/api/routes` subfolder contains specific handlers for the different API endpoints
-   - `./models` subfolder contains the types for database / API interaction
+    - `./app/models` subfolder contains the types for database / API interaction
-   - `./utils` contains utility code and classes
+    - `./app/utils` contains utility code and classes
+    - `./testing` Contains all the test code

     The `dist` folder contains the transpiled javascript that is run by node.

+6. Selecting the test setup
+    - Adhoc testing during the development is done with the postman clone thunder client
+    - The `jest`, `supertest`, `cross-env` packages are used for the structured testing.
+These where selected as recommendations from the following [guide](https://www.freecodecamp.org/news/how-to-test-in-express-and-mongoose-apps/).
+    - The guide was modified with the use of `mongodb-memory-server`

 ### Running the app locally.